duckdb/duckdb-web/docs/sql/postgresql_compatibility.md

 ## Floating-Point Arithmetic

 DuckDB and PostgreSQL handle floating-point arithmetic differently for division by zero.
 Neither system confirm the [IEEE Standard for Floating-Point Arithmetic (IEEE 754)](https://en.wikipedia.org/wiki/IEEE_754).
-On operations involving infinity values, DuckDB and PostgreSQL align with each other but again they both deviate from IEEE 754.
+On operations involving infinity values, DuckDB and PostgreSQL align with each other and conform to IEEE 754.
 To show the differences, run the following SQL queries:

 ```sql